-Sitting north of central New Orleans near the southern shore of Lake Pontchartrain, City Park is open daily from just before sunrise to 11 p.m.
+Sitting north of central New Orleans near the southern shore of Lake Pontchartrain, New Orleans City Park is open daily from 30 minutes prior to sunrise and 30 minutes after sunset.
 Entry to the park is free; however, specific attractions charge admission.
-Check out City Park's website for more information.
+Free parking is available on-site and the park is also accessible via the Canal Streetcar.
+Check out New Orleans City Park's website for more information.

 More Best Things To Do in New Orleans